Did you know that as per various studies an average employee spends a whopping 13 years and two months at work during their lifetime?

 Let’s get started!

-75% of employers agree that two hours of efficient work is lost every day due to some reason or other.
+As per a research from Careerbuilder, 75% respondents agreed that two hours of efficient work is lost every day due to some reason or other.
 Using these seven strategies, you can help your business team become more efficient and productive.

 1. Provide perks and benefits